hackerstolz/foodhacks-apis/README.md

 # API & Challenges available at food{hacks}

-For infos about the event please check out the event description at [our event page](www.food-hacks.de)
+For more information on the event please check out the event description at [our event page](www.food-hacks.de)

-## Available APIs & Datasets with a related challenges
+## APIs & Datasets with a related challenges
-TODO
+We will announce challenges  soon.
+There will be a dedicated prize for this challenges, dedicated for the best solution of the problem described in the challenge.

+## APIs provided by our API Sponsors with specific prize
+We will anounce API prizes soon.
+There will be a dedicated prize for the best usage of every api.

 ## APIs provided by our API Partners
-TODO
+For this APIs there is no special API prizes.

+## Challenge & API Workshops at food{hacks}
+We will announce the schedule soon.

+## Information for API and Challenges Sponsors and Partners
+A description should include the following:

-### Format for an API a description
+### Format of an API a description

 1. General API description
   * What is the content of data that can be retrieved